MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/smb/voice/get-ready.md

 - Microsoft Teams
 ---

-# What do I need to do to get ready for Business Voice?
+# How do I get my organization ready for Business Voice?

 ## Your Internet connection